MikeyO2025/salem-events-hub-discover-local-happenings/app/public/wp-content/plugins/admin-site-enhancements/README.md

 ### Security

 * **Limit Login Attempts**.
 Prevent brute force attacks by limiting the number of failed login attempts allowed per IP address.
 [ASE Pro](https://www.wpase.com/rdme-to-web) adds IP whitelisting, which is also useful to unblock users.
+**[[ASE Pro](https://www.wpase.com/rdme-to-web)] CAPTCHA Protection**.
+Support for [ALTCHA](https://altcha.org/) self-hosted version (GDPR-compliant, open source, free), Google reCaptcha v2 and v3, and Cloudflare Turnstile for WordPress default login, password reset, registration and comment forms and WooCommerce login, password reset and registration forms.
 * **Obfuscate Author Slugs**.
 Obfuscate publicly exposed author page URLs that shows the user slugs / usernames.
 * **Email Address Obfuscator**.
 Obfuscate email address to prevent spam bots from harvesting them,.
 [ASE Pro](https://www.wpase.com/rdme-to-web) enables output of obfuscated mailto: link and also auto-obfuscation of email addresses in post content.
 * **Disable XML-RPC**.
 Protect your site from brute force, DOS and DDOS attacks via XML-RPC.
 Also disables trackbacks and pingbacks.

 ### Optimizations

 * **Image Upload Control**.
 Resize newly uploaded, large images to a smaller dimension and delete originally uploaded files.
 BMPs and non-transparent PNGs will be converted to JPGs and resized.
-[ASE Pro](https://www.wpase.com/rdme-to-web) enables conversion to WebP with custom conversion quality.
+[ASE Pro](https://www.wpase.com/rdme-to-web) enables setting custom JPG conversion quality as well as an option for conversion to WebP with custom conversion quality.
 * **Revisions Control**.
 Prevent bloating the database by limiting the number of revisions to keep for some or all post types supporting revisions.
 * **Heartbeat Control**.
 Modify the interval of the WordPress heartbeat API or disable it on admin pages, post creation/edit screens and/or the frontend.

 ### Utilities

 * **Email Delivery**.
 Set custom sender name and email.
 Optionally use external SMTP service to ensure notification and transactional emails from your site are being delivered to inboxes.
 [ASE Pro](https://www.wpase.com/rdme-to-web) adds the option to specify a custom reply-to name and email, Bcc address(es), disable authentication and the option to log email delivery.
+* **[[ASE Pro](https://www.wpase.com/rdme-to-web)] Form Builder**.
+Enable the drag-and-drop creation of various types of forms (contact, feedback, booking, application, proposal, admission, support, survey, etc.) on the frontend to collect information from site visitors or users or members.
+33 field types are available, including Net Promoter Score (NPS), Likert, Matrix of Uniform and Variable Dropdowns and CAPTCHA fields.
+Support custom form styles, multi-columns layout, email notification, auto responder and conditional logic to show / hide fields.
 * **[[ASE Pro](https://www.wpase.com/rdme-to-web)] Local User Avatar**.
 Enable usage of any image from WordPress Media Library as user avatars.
 * **Multiple User Roles**.
 Enable assignment of multiple roles during user account creation and editing.
 * **Image Sizes Panel**.
 Display a panel showing and linking to all available sizes when viewing an image in the media library.
 [ASE Pro](https://www.wpase.com/rdme-to-web) adds a convenient button to copy the image URL on click.
 * **View Admin as Role**.
 View admin pages and the site (logged-in) as one of the non-administrator user roles.
 * **Password Protection**.
 Password-protect the entire site to hide the content from public view and search engine bots / crawlers.
 [ASE Pro](https://www.wpase.com/rdme-to-web) adds IP whitelisting and bypassing via URL parameter, and also applies design elements from the Login Page Customizer module.
 * **Maintenance Mode**.
 Show a simple maintenance message.
 [ASE Pro](https://www.wpase.com/rdme-to-web) adds option to set custom page and browser tab title, use WYSIWYG editor, use pattern, image, solid color background, apply custom CSS, and also add the option to use an existing page created with the block / classic editor or a page builder as the maintenance page.
-It also adds an option to allow non-admins to access the frontend.
+It also adds an option to exclude certain URLs and allow non-admins to access the frontend.
 * **Redirect 404**.
 Perform 301 (permanent) redirect to the homepage for all 404 (not found) pages.
 [ASE Pro](https://www.wpase.com/rdme-to-web) adds option to set custom redirect URL.
 * **Display System Summary**.
 Show web server software, PHP version, database software and server IP address in the "At a Glance" dashboard widget.
 [ASE Pro](https://www.wpase.com/rdme-to-web) also shows the size of the site, database and root, wp-content, plugins, themes and upload folders.
 * **Search Engines Visibility Status**.
 Show admin bar status and admin notice when search engines are set to be discouraged from indexing the site.
 [ASE Pro](https://www.wpase.com/rdme-to-web) adds a way to prevent dev / staging sites from having search engine visibility enabled.